gizemboskan/Countries/README.md

 We have 3 layers in this project:
   * *Data layer(repository):* consist of the api logics for "Main" and "Saved" screens.
 It is the only source of truth for the country list.
 It contains both fetched and persisted data.
   * *ViewModel layer:* consists of only business logics for each seperated screens and it communicates with data layer and conduct the information to the view layer like MVVM suggested.
-That layer serves as an intermidiator between data and view layers.
+That layer serves as an intermediator between data and view layers.
   * *View layer:* consists of view controllers and storyboards, and doesn't include any business logic like MVVM suggested.